OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/pipeline/README.md

 # Pipelines

 ## Description
-The following pipelines are included as part of this module.
+The following pipelines are included as part of this module:

 | Pipeline | Description |
 | -------- | ----------- |